jamieroche1987/sighthound-meet-website/README.md

 * Font Awesome for the icons in the footer and throughout the site.
 * W3schools
 * Stack overflow
 * Code Institute's Love Running walkthrough project

-### IMAGES
+## IMAGES

-* 14 images have been taken from the Surrey Whippet Walk Facebook page.
+* 13 images have been taken from the Surrey Whippet Walk Facebook page[Facebook](https://www.facebook.com/groups/390438121528989)
-* The hero image was taken from Google images
+* The hero image and the times background image have been sourced from [Unsplash](https://unsplash.com/)
-* The times background image was also sourced from Google images
+* The video i sourced from [Shutterstock](https://www.shutterstock.com/)

 ## ACKNOWLEDGEMENTS

-* My partner who has taken time look and advice me on the areas that need improving or amending.
+* My partner Runa Brandes who has taken the time to look and advice me on the areas that need improving or amending.
+Also putting up with my stress levels when things have got tough when doing this project.
+Thank you Runa for your contiuned support.
-* My mentor Alex for taking his time helping and guiding me in the right direction with his feedback and suggestions.
+* My mentor Alex for taking his time helping and guiding me in the right direction with his feedback, suggestions and queries as to why my code isnt working.
+Thank you Alex for your continued support and guidance.
 * The Code Institute Slack community who have been there to help and give suggestions and feedback.
+* Chris Williams for helping me resolve many issues i have encountered along the way with code input, layout issues, commit issues.
+Generally been some one who continues to help me undertand the error of my ways and points me in the right direction.
+Many thanks chris for being an ear when im in crisis and in need for some guidance as to how to resolve things.